jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-5d.md

 This is a very important subject, justified by this long digression.

-41 The wheat merchant's trade is composed of four separate branches which can be done by the same person=
+{{< s v="41" >}} The wheat merchant's trade is composed of four separate branches which can be done by the same person=

 The trade of the inland dealer
 The merchant importer for home consumption
 The merchant exporter of home produce for foreign consumption The merchant carrier or importer and re-exporter of wheat

-42 The interest of the inland dealer is exactly the same with the people's interest even if it may appear opposite even in years of great scarcity.
+{{< s v="42" >}} The interest of the inland dealer is exactly the same with the people's interest even if it may appear opposite even in years of great scarcity.

     His interest is to raise wheat prices as high as needed by the season's real scarcity.
         It can never be his interest to raise it higher.
     He discourages wheat consumption by raising its price.